 These are the kinds of features that will appeal to a large percentage of the buying public.
 They are also hot buttons that could be a requirement for a certain segment of the market.

 Many people identify quality by brand names.
-If you have appliances with the names Sub-Zero, Viking, Wolfe or Bosch it would make sense to mention them.
+If you have appliances with the names Sub-Zero, Viking, Wolfe, or Bosch, it will make sense to mention them.
 These names symbolize quality.
 They are also words that sell a home!

-Not only should the upgrades in the home be marketed online but also the marketing material that is left in the home as well.
+The upgrades in the home should be marketed online and the marketing material that is left in the home as well.
 Here are the type of upgrades you should emphasize:

 - New kitchen – especially mention things like granite counters and stainless appliances.